 Two things, both matter.

 Stop the server first.
 Log into control.low.ms, find your Conan Exiles service, hit STOP.
-Uploading over a running server is a straight route to a corrupted save – game.db is an open SQLite file that the server writes to constantly, and overwriting it mid-write leaves you with something half-rewritten that won't load.
+Uploading over a running server is a straight route to a corrupted save – the database is an open SQLite file that the server writes to constantly, and overwriting it mid-write leaves you with something half-rewritten that won't load.
 Stop it, give it a good ten or fifteen seconds to actually come down, then start the transfer.

 Back up what's already on the server.
 Even if the server's brand new and there's nothing worth keeping, get into the habit now.
 In the panel sidebar, click Cloud Backup and take one.
 Takes seconds.
 If your imported save turns out to be broken, or isn't the version you thought it was, Cloud Restore puts you right back.